maciej-ka/learning-notes/java.md

 It can use Kafka, in a setup where there is leader node
 and that node will send some work to do for another node.

+#### MCP: model context protocol
+MCP server for Spring Batch.
+You can ask, how far is my batch work,
+ask it in human language.